TimberlineCS/greeting-card-vaibhavi0703/README.md

 ## Extra Credit

-I have 36 elements on my greeting card so I think I deserve few extra credit.
+I have 36 elements on my greeting card so I think I deserve few extra credit. and I  have way more than 5 colors on my greeting card
 ## Sources used

 for the snowflakes I used "FallingSnowTransparent.gif"